fengzeyan/REFrostedViewController/README.md

 ## Demo

-Build and run the `REFrostedVMenuExample` project in Xamarin Studio to see `REFrostedViewController` in action.
+Build and run the `REFrostedMenuExample` project in Xamarin Studio to see `REFrostedViewController` in action.

 ## Installation